A delicious shakshuka with feta recipe made in a Moroccan clay pot. Shakshuka is perfect for breakfast/brunch and is usually served with crusty bread.

 Taste and adjust seasoning if necessary.

-Sprinkle feta and parsley on top and serve with crusty bread.
+Finally, sprinkle feta and parsley on top and serve with crusty bread.

 Alternative ways to make shakshuka

-How to store shakshuka
+How to Store Shakshuka

 How to Make Shakshuka